-If you want to use Jitsi Meet on a mobile device, paste the link into the device’s browser and you will likely be directed to an app store where you can download the Jitsi Meet app.
+If you want to use Jitsi Meet on a mobile device, tap the link you will likely be directed to an app store where you can download the Jitsi Meet app.
 Mobile browsers don’t directly support Jitsi Meet.

 If you have an old link from when we used Jitsi Meet before 2020, it will no longer work.
 Please request a new link from us.